SpineML/spineml.github.io/spinecreator/source/index.md

 SpineCreator is built using the Qt toolkit (http://qt.io), a cross-platform library of C++ code for building desktop apps.
 To run models, SpineCreator uses a SpineML toolchain.
 On this page, we describe how you can compile SpineML_PreFlight, SpineML_2_BRAHMS and BRAHMS as your SpineML toolchain.

+This build process was last tested in June 2016.

 ## Mac prerequisites

 To build the software, you'll need a compiler (Xcode) and some build tools including CMake, the Qt development system and the headers for a couple of necessary libraries.